bredelings/BAli-Phy/PLAN.md

    callers, then SMC helper functions that still require `EVector` / `expression_ref`.

+4. Decide whether `Runtime::atomic_value()` / `Runtime::e_op_value()` should
+   move out of `runtime/ast` into an explicit legacy conversion module, or whether callers should first migrate away from expression_ref values.

-4. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.
+5. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.